Purlingbrook Falls and Warringa Pools Done Differently

 Tree roots growing around cascading waterfall in rainforest

-Take the same track back up to the base of Purlingbrook Falls to reach the main circuit again.
+To finish off, you can take the same track back from the Warringa Pools up to the base of Purlingbrook Falls and reach the main circuit again.
 When you do, make sure you turn right to start your ascent up the stairs.
 While it is steep, you will be rewarded with views of another small waterfall along the way.
 The path back up to the car park is wide enough that you won’t have to constantly be squeezing past other hikers, especially because most people opt for the clockwise direction, so it is also good for all of our trail runners.
-Be mindful though that this is a tourist hotspot so if you want to avoid the crowds then you’re better off avoiding weekends or during peak times in the middle of the day if you can.
+Be mindful though that this is a tourist hotspot so if you want to avoid the crowds then you’re better off avoiding weekends or during peak times in the middle of the day if you can (early mornings are your friend - it's almost impossible to find a parking spot after 8am).

 KOKODA CHALLENGE INFO